-The Bible, especially the Old Testament, does have quite a bit to say about debt (or going today what we would call bankrupt).
+The Bible, especially the Old Testament, does have quite a bit to say about debt and bankruptcy.
 It was generally looked upon as being a misfortune, brought on by things such as a bad crop or the death of the family's breadwinner.

 Interestingly, not only did God say that interest should NOT be charged on a debt, he forbad the lender from keeping things necessary for living even when the borrower offered such as security for a loan.
-Exodus 22 states that a lender was not even to take a person's coat as a pledge of repayment but rather give it back to him.
+Exodus 22 states that a lender was not even to take a person's coat as a pledge of repayment but rather give it back to him (Exodus 22:25 - 27).